-The last example is the company's Company's non-wires alternative Pilot in Brockton.
-In that pilot, National Grid provided a credit to customers for reducing their demand when called by National Grid to off-load the Belmont St. substation to provide National Grid the time to properly engineer, permit, and construct an expansion at the substation when called by National Grid.
+The last example is the Company's non-wires alternative Pilot in Brockton.
+In that pilot, National Grid provided a credit to customers for reducing their demand when called by National Grid to off-load the Belmont St. substation to provide National Grid the time to properly engineer, permit, and construct an expansion at the substation.
 Customers providing demand response, or generation, may allow a utility the opportunity to defer investment by lowering demand on the system during critical periods and assisting the utility in providing reliable and stable service to customers in the area.
 Customers who participated in this pilot saved money on electricity by lowering peak consumption when called and receiving a credit for that reduction in their peak load requirements.

-These examples internalize to the customers show that when charged their costs from the Company for comparison to services, customers can compare economic alternatives or, and the distribution company can compensate customers with resources for the opportunity fromto use of customerthose options to maintain reliable, stable service to customers.
-In addition, the offerings provide revenues to the Company to offset the costs of thesethe services described above in the event the services are necessary while attempting to ensure that lowest cost alternatives are utilized when proven to be effective.
+These examples show that when charged their costs for services, customers can compare economic alternatives. and the distribution company can compensate customers with resources for the opportunity to use those options to maintain reliable, stable service to customers.
+In addition, the offerings provide revenues to the Company to offset the costs of the services described above in the event the services are necessary while attempting to ensure that lowest cost alternatives are utilized when proven to be effective.
 Lastly, the Brockton pilot is a potential framework for providing value to customers who make available their resources/capabilities in a manner that lowers distribution costs to serve customers over a period of time.